yehonatan1/Advanced_RAT2/README.md

 ## RAT application
-Advanced_RAT2 is a web based RAT developed in C++.
+Advanced_RAT2 is a web based RAT developed in C++ for Windows OS.
 It features a straight-forward set of commands that allows for near complete control of a computer.
 Features
 ---